Posted on: Dec 12, 2024 | 3 mins | Written by: HDFC ERGO Team

 • Lump sum payment:

 If you get diagnosed with a covered critical illness, the insurer will pay a lump sum amount, irrespective of the actual expenses incurred.
 This amount is not restricted to medical expenses; you can utilise it for miscellaneous expenses, such as compensating lost income, meeting day-to-day expenses, paying off debts and/or other financial obligations.
 However, to avail of the compensation, you must survive a certain period after being diagnosed with the ailment.
-This timeframe is called the survival period, which can be 14 to 30 days, depending on the insurer.
+This timeframe is referred to as the survival period, which typically ranges from 14 to 30 days, depending on the insurer.

 • Coverage for critical illnesses: